RubenHaisma/reviewme/app/docs/integrations/acuity.md

 ## Testing the Integration
 1. Create a test appointment in Acuity
-2. Check your Raatum dashboard's "Recent Activity" section
+2. Check your OpiniFlow dashboard's "Recent Activity" section
 3. Verify that the appointment was received
 4. Check that the feedback request email was sent